ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 Contributing to open-source projects — and becoming an active open-source developer — can be a rewarding experience.
 Making regular contributions to software you frequently use allows you to make sure that that software is as valuable to other end users as it can be.

 If you’re interested in learning more about Git and collaborating on open-source software, you can read our tutorial series entitled _[An Introduction to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source)_.
 If you’re already familiar with Git, and would like a cheat sheet, you can refer to “[How To Use Git: A Reference Guide](https://www.digitalocean.com/community/tutorials/how-to-use-git-a-reference-guide).”

-_A version of this tutorial was published at [https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)_.